Lack of sleep is a public health problem, the Centers for Disease Control and Prevention say.

 Fortunately, there are ways to improve your sleep.
 Many require little or no money.

 Make your bedroom a comfortable, inviting place.
 Pay attention to the temperature, the aesthetics and the comfort of your bed.
 Set the temperature between 60 and 75 degrees Fahrenheit, and make sure the air circulation is good.

-Toss out nightclothes that aren’t loose and comfortable.
-Change your bedding and sleepwear at least weekly.
+Wear nightclothes that are loose and comfortable.
+Change your bedding at least weekly.

 2. Invest in a good mattress

 Consumer Reports’ Mattress Buying Guide offers more than a dozen tips for buying the right mattress.
 According to the guide:

 “If you dread a trip to Sears or Sleepy’s, realize that you’ve got more options than ever before — department and specialty stores are no longer the default destination.
 Now great mattresses at fair prices can be found at Costco and online retailers.”

 It’s hard to break old habits, and to make new ones.
 But once a new habit is established, it generally runs effortlessly in the background of our life.

 Cognitive behavioral therapy for insomnia (CBTI) is one way of reshaping your sleep habits.
 The National Sleep Foundation explains how it works.
 CBTI may take weeks of work and require professional help, but it likely is worth the effort.

 Mindfulness meditation is another way to train your brain in your battle against insomnia.
 To learn more about it, check out “A Free 2-Step Solution for More Sleep.”